Tesla Certified Body Shop: How to Find One & Why It Matters

 Equipment requirements

-• High-voltage safety equipment: Insulated gloves and tools rated for high-voltage work, high-voltage probe sets, and lock-out/tag-out equipment for disabling the battery system
+• High-voltage safety equipment: Insulated gloves, high-voltage probe sets, and lock-out/tag-out equipment

-• Tesla calibration tools: The diagnostic and calibration equipment needed to recalibrate Tesla's ADAS systems after repairs
+• Tesla calibration tools: Diagnostic and recalibration equipment for ADAS systems

-• Frame measuring systems: Three-dimensional measuring equipment capable of verifying alignment to Tesla's specific tolerances
+• Frame measuring systems: Three-dimensional measuring equipment built to Tesla's specific tolerances

-• Spray booth standards: Paint booths capable of baking paint at the temperatures required for Tesla's paint finishes
+• Spray booth standards: Paint booths capable of baking at required temperatures

 Technician training requirements